Edan Alexander, U.S.-Israeli hostage, released after more than 19 months in Hamas captivity

 Hamas said Sunday the decision to release Alexander came after "contacts with the U.S. administration over the past few days," and that the group was ready to "immediately begin intensive negotiations to exert serious efforts to reach a final agreement to end the war, establish a mutually agreed-upon prisoner exchange, and have the Gaza Strip administered by an independent professional body.
 This would ensure long-term calm and stability, along with reconstruction and the lifting of the blockade."

-In a post on his own Truth Social platform, President Trump called the move "a step taken in good faith towards the United States and the efforts of the mediators - Qatar and Egypt - to put an end to this very brutal war and return ALL living hostages and remains to their loved ones.
+In a post on Truth Social, Mr. Trump called the move "a step taken in good faith towards the United States and the efforts of the mediators - Qatar and Egypt - to put an end to this very brutal war and return ALL living hostages and remains to their loved ones.
 Hopefully this is the first of those final steps necessary to end this brutal conflict."

-The office of Israeli Prime Minister Benjamin Netanyahu released a statement saying "Israel did not commit to any ceasefire or to the release of terrorists, but only to a safe corridor that would allow for Idan's release."
+Netanyahu's office had said in a statement that "Israel did not commit to any ceasefire or to the release of terrorists, but only to a safe corridor that would allow for Idan's release."
 Israel's government uses that spelling of Alexander's first name.

 "We are in critical days when Hamas is faced with a deal that will allow for the release of our hostages," the prime minister's office said.
 "Negotiations will continue under fire and while preparations are being made to intensify the fighting."